hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/025_concentration_its_spiritual_uses.md

 35\.
 Those forms of concentration that bring extraordinary sense-perceptions cause perseverance of the mind.

-This naturally comes with Dhâranâ, concentration; the Yogis say, if the mind becomes concentrated on the tip of the nose, one begins to smell, after a few days, wonderful perfumes.
+This naturally comes with Dhāranā, concentration; the Yogis say, if the mind becomes concentrated on the tip of the nose, one begins to smell, after a few days, wonderful perfumes.
 If it becomes concentrated at the root of the tongue, one begins to hear sounds; if on the tip of the